Understanding Alzheimer's Disease -- Diagnosis & Treatment

 - Antipsychotic drugs, such as Haldol, Risperdal, and Zyprexa, may be used to treat paranoia, confusion, hallucinations, and aggressive behavior.

-- The herbal medication, gingko biloba, has been suggested to help memory.
-However, studies of the supplement show there is no convincing evidence of benefit for dementia.
+The herbal medication, gingko biloba, has been suggested to help memory.
+However, studies of the supplement show there is no convincing evidence of benefit for dementia, and it can cause bleeding.
+It should be avoided.

 Home Care for Alzheimer's Disease